slds-lmu/paper_2019_variationalResampleDistributionShift/README.md

 - clone a new repository and go to the root directory
 - make build (30mins for the first run on fujitsu-celcius) # equivalent to python main.py --cluster True (train vae on all data and cluster)
 - make label (1 hours on fujitsu-celcius) # equivalent to python main.py --labeled True --cluster True (train vae according to label and cluster each label, then merge)
+- results for the two steps are stored in results/VAE_fashion-mnist_64_62 for example, where 62 is the latent space dimension of VAE (see configuration file named config.py), while data is stored in /data/FashionMNIST for example
 ### Evaluate Neural Network
 - change directory to refactor_Bayesian_CNN
 - make rand frand|vgmm|fvgmm_alexnet